 The overarching reason these two are not anarchistic is that they try to make harmful and ultimately empty notions exist in a future world where (hopefully) exploitative relations are overcome and no longer have use to free people.
 They simply don’t have purpose within anarchy.
 Bosses, property law, racial/ethnic/cultural castes and presumptuous doctrines about the “natural order of things” run contrary to the interest of individuals who have freed their desires and discovered the sheer possibility of their own power.
 When it becomes clear that these concepts only serve the powerful in their control over us, people are usually inclined to try something different.

-While anarchism is normally considered a left-wing or far-left political philosophy, there are anarchists who prefer to transcend the political spectrum entirely and the recuperative and quelling forces associated with it.
-They might call themselves “autonomous,” “post-left” or simply “anarchist” instead of positioning their interests on any side of a political model.
-Some of the reasons for this include the belief that the left, including the revolutionary left, is outdated, impotent and creates interests of its own at the expense of who it affects.
-This isn’t to say at all that anarchists are right-wing, but that the ways of distinguishing left and right are false distinctions when looking at the different ways repression and coercion can happen.
-For example, authoritarian socialism, liberal activism and party politics.
-Some anarchists consider highly formal organizations to reproduce aspects of authority under different names with adaptive means of control.
+While anarchism is normally considered a left-wing or far-left political philosophy, there are anarchists who prefer to transcend the political spectrum and politics entirely.
+They might call themselves “autonomous,” “post-left” or simply “anarchist” instead of positioning their interests around any measurement of political ideal.
+Some of the reasons for this include the belief that the left, including the revolutionary left, is outdated, impotent and creates interests of its own at the expense of who carries its flag; that revolutionary efforts only manage the deeper tissue of capital more alternatively, and that highly formal organizations, ideologies and blueprints of future societies reproduce aspects of authority under different names with adaptive means of control.
+This is not to say at all that anarchists are right-wing, but that the ways of distinguishing political wings are faulty and ephemeral when looking at the different ways repression and coercion can happen.
+For example, authoritarian socialism, party politics and liberal activist recuperation.